phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: January 12, 2019

+**Today's Progress**: ES6.
+Learned about arrow functions.
+I fear it will become one my pitfalls as it needs thorough reading.

+**Thoughts:** Ok, this is getting more serious stuff.

 ### Day 7: January 11, 2019

 **Today's Progress**: Yes! completed the basics of JS, tomorrow it's ES6 time.